loretopaulinojr/loretopaulinojr.github.io/_posts/2025-05-02-Rejection.md

-## Graduate School Applications: You Reap What You Sow
+## 🎓 Graduate School Applications: You Reap What You Sow

 7 college applications.
-4 Rejections.
-3 Offers.
-1 Interview.
+4 **Rejections**.
+3 **Offers**.
+1 **Interview**.
 1 fellowship application.
-1 offer.
+1 **Life-changing offer**.

+### 📌 Disclaimer:
+This post reflects my personal journey applying to graduate school and is meant to share lessons, encouragement, and honest reflection.
+All opinions are my own.
+I have deep respect for every institution and individual mentioned here — rejection is part of the process, and I’m grateful for what I learned along the way.
+If you’re applying, I hope this helps you feel less alone.

+---
 There are many ways to begin this blog, but to be organized, let’s put things in chronological order.
 On December 31, 2024, I submitted my last application, to the University of Rhode Island Graduate School of Oceanography, for their Biological Oceanography program.
 This was the third Biological Oceanography program I applied to, along with Woods Hole Oceanographic Institution and the University of California, San Diego (Scripps Institution of Oceanography).
 The remaining schools I applied to were the University of Hawaii at Manoa, Oregon State University, Yale, and Boston University.

 After I submitted all my applications, I remember that the number one school I wanted to attend was Yale.
 I applied to their Ecology and Evolutionary Biology program.
 I was really excited about Yale because I had a great meeting with a potential mentor whose research interests aligned with mine, and she was incredibly easy to talk to!
 As a research fellow at Boston University, I’d heard nothing but positive things about her from colleagues who had worked with her.
 Between that one meeting and the praise from her colleagues, it was hard not to imagine a future at Yale.